mwmarszalek/ResDiaryChallenge/README.md

+# ResDiary Coding Challenge
-# Group Array Elements Console Application
+# Grouping Array Elements

-This is a console application written in C# that allows you to divide an input array into multiple equally sized subarrays.
+This is .Net console application written in C# that allows you to divide an input array into multiple equally sized subarrays.
 The code provides a method called `GroupArrayElements`, which takes an input array and the desired number of subarrays, and returns a list of subarrays.

 ## Installation